B-Roux/notebook/Arch-VMwarePlayer-setup.md

 ## Step 3: Download VMWare Workstation Player[^vmware-legal-disclaimer]
 The Workstation Player download can be found at [www.vmware.com/.../workstation-player-evaluation.html](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
 Be advised:
 > VMware Workstation Player is free for personal, non-commercial use (business and nonprofit use is considered commercial use).
 If you would like to learn about virtual machines or use them at home, you are welcome to use VMware Workstation Player for free.
 Students and faculty of accredited educational institutions can use VMware Workstation Player for free if they are members of the [VMware Academic Program](https://labs.vmware.com/academic/licensing-overview).
+[^vmware-legal-disclaimer]: This is not legal advice - you engage with 3rd party products at your own peril.
+I am not affiliated with VMWare in any way - this is a quote from the official website that is current as of 2022-02-23.
+Please review for yourself to ensure that this information is accurate and up to date!

 ## Step 4: VM Hardware Setup
 1. Open VMWare Workstation Player and click 'Create New Virtual Machine.'